TV Globo: Early history

-On 1 September 1969, the country and national television broadcasting changed with the premiere of Jornal Nacional (National News), the nation's first live newscast anchored by Cid Moreira and Hilton Gomez.
+On 1 September 1969, the country and national television broadcasting changed with the premiere of Jornal Nacional (National News), the nation's first live newscast anchored by Cid Moreira and Hilton Gomes.
 Its theme music, "The Fuzz" by Frank DeVol, became one of the show's trademarks, together with the program logo and the "Boa Noite" ("Good night") closing established by the hosts.

 TV Globo broadcast its first FIFA World Cup in 1970, the same year in which the Rede Excelsior network closed down, absorbed by Globo.
 The network's famous Plim-Plim interval sound also debuted that year.

 Jornal Nacional's success was followed by the launch of Jornal Hoje (Today's News) on April 21st, 1971, the same day in which its Brasília station (TV Globo Brasília, Channel 10) was inaugurated.
 TV Globo Nordeste (Channel 13 in Recife, Pernambuco) would launch the next year.

 Brazil had its first color television broadcast on February 19th, 1972, when Globo, along with many other TV stations in the country, broadcast the Festa da Uva (Grape Festival) in Caxias do Sul, Rio Grande do Sul, in the southern region of the country.
 Globo's coverage was narrated by Cid Moreira.
 Globo also broadcast the 1972 Summer Olympics in Munich that same year, being the first time the network broadcast the Olympics.

 In 1973, "Globo Repórter" premiered, and it still airs today.
 That same year, the Sunday program "Fantástico" went on the air, which also remains on the air.

 On June 4th, 1976, the station was hit by a fire that resulted in the loss of the archived footage of many early programs broadcast by the network.
 Despite the fire, the station only went off the air for a few minutes.

 The last black-and-white programs transitioned to color broadcast in 1977.
+Color broadcasting arrived on the channel in 1976 or 1977.